aquaULB/solving_pde_mooc/notebooks/03_FiniteDifferences/03_01_FirstOrderDerivative_and_Slicing.md

 i_have_nested_dict = [1, 2, 3, {'hello': 'world'}]
 ```

 We say that integers $1, 2$ and $3$ are one-level-deep in the sequence, keys and values of the nested dictionary `{'hello': 'world'}` are then two-level-deep.
-Let us consider the example when there are no nested sequences in the outer sequence:
+Let's first consider examples when there are no nested sequences in the outer sequence:

 ```python
 # First, we copy sequence a into the new variable